eminboghos/portfolio/PredictionMarketBots/predict_fun-btc/results.md

 $P(\text{Up})$ is computed in real time using Black-Scholes with the current Bitcoin price and implied volatility extracted from Polymarket.
-This number represents the bot's best estimate of what the position is worth right now — not at expiry, but given current market conditions.
+This number represents the bot's best estimate of what the position is worth right now.

 ---